SoMa-Project/ec_grasp_planner/README.md

 TODO !

-More example that were tested with ros indigo under Ubuntu 14.04.5 can be found in branch MS5-ocado-demo.
+More example that were tested with ros indigo under Ubuntu 14.04.5 can be found on other branches (e.g. see TAG ms5).